Return to the main gate

 In late 2007 I decided to take the advice and requests of many online associates to take PagansPath to the next level.
 Bringing the education into the 'real world' through a physical education center.
 The planning for Spring's Haven, LLC began in earnest in December 2007 and the legal filings were drawn up in late January 2008.
 Culminating in the acquisition of funding for the legal side of the center in March 2008, Spring's Haven, LLC was incorporated in the Commonwealth of Virginia on Ostara March 2008.

 We never stop learning and continuing education is something I think we all should take part in.
-I hold a Bachelors of Metaphysical Science from the University of Sedona and acquired a second ordination in the International Metaphysical Ministry in March 2008.
-The IMM is an organization that has been working around the world for over 50 years.
-I am working to continue a long standing goal and dream to work toward a Doctorate of Divinity and hope to complete these studies in late 2008.
+I hold a Doctorate of Divinity in Metaphysical Science from the University of Sedona and acquired a second ordination in the International Metaphysical Ministry (IMM) in March 2008.
+In December 2009 I received my second doctorate degree, a Doctor of Philosophy in Pastoral Counseling Psychology also from the University of Sedona.
+This continuing education supports my efforts for professional learning, education and enlightenment to provide the highest quality of service to my community, clients and customers.

 Some Notes About The University of Sedona